 - Eat a calcium rich snack right before bed with a little bit of salt and carbohydrate to fight insomnia.
 Examples might be ice cream, warm milk with honey/salt, cheese and a piece of fruit, or bone broth and fruit for someone who avoids dairy completely.
 “Combining milk and cheese with fruits adds to the antistress effect.
 The additional sugar and potassium and other minerals allow the milk protein to be used more efficiently, by moderating the secretion of cortisol, and helping to inhibit the secretion of PTH,” Ray Peat, PhD.

 - Balance blood sugar throughout the day by always eating protein, fat, and carbohydrates together.
-Eat snacks as needed to keep blood sugar from falling (often every 2-3 hours for people with blood sugar issues).
+Eat snacks as needed to keep blood sugar from falling (often every 2-3 hours for people with poor blood sugar regulation).

 - Avoid allergic foods!
-Any food that causes anxiety, rapid pulse rate, or other immediate reactions indicates the body’s stress response has been activated.
+Any food that causes anxiety, rapid pulse rate, or other immediate reactions can indicate your body’s stress response has been activated.

 - Try an Epsom salt bath before bed using 1-4 cups in a bath.
 Soak for 15-30 minutes.

 - Avoid using L-tryptophan and melatonin supplements for insomnia.
 These products increase serotonin which is a mediator of stress.

 Do you have any special strategies for fighting insomnia?
 If so, I would LOVE to hear them in the comments!